gcfc/gcfc.github.io/README.md

-# This is the Github repository of my personal website, worked off of an open-source template.
+# birthday card for mc <3

-Date started: June 21, 2021
+Date started: May 5, 2022

 Languages used: HTML, CSS, JavaScript

-Version: v2.1
+Version: v1.0